 - Get started on InMotion Hosting now.

-- Affordable reseller plans for Linux or Windows
+- Affordable reseller plans with luxury features

 - FREE eNom account to manage unlimited domains